daormar/debasher/doc/design_doc_resident.md

   - How `debasher_exec` relaunches a program some of whose nodes are already `finished` (to be checked against the rerun logic).
 A new run recreates the FIFOs, which is what a rollback needs.
-- **Repairing messages destroyed with a FIFO.** When both endpoints of a channel crash before either has finished recovering, what the FIFO held is destroyed, and only what the writer produces again after its latest checkpoint comes back (see the Contract's limits).
+- **Repairing messages destroyed with a FIFO.** When both endpoints of a channel crash before either has reopened the FIFO, what the FIFO held is destroyed, and only what the writer produces again after its latest checkpoint comes back (see the Contract's limits).
 Ways to widen that, none designed or tried:
   - The writer restores an older retained checkpoint and replays from there.
 The input log is kept back to the `processed_upto` of the oldest retained checkpoint, the numbers are regenerated the same, and